-- Note 1 : The Company holds less than 50% share ownership in ADAT Technology CO., LTD. and its subsidiary SKMIC (WUXI) Corp.
-However, as the definition of control is met, the subsidiary is included in the consolidated entities. - Note 2 : SKMIC (WUXI) Corp. has completed the liquidation process in June 2019. - Note 3 : ChenGao M&E Engineering (Shanghai) Co., Ltd. has completed the liquidation process in October 2019. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: As of December 31, 2019 and 2018, the non-controlling interests amounted to \$37,955 and \$70,569, respectively. - (4) Foreign currency translation
+- Note 1: The Company holds less than 50% share ownership in ADAT Technology CO., LTD. However, as the definition of control is met, the subsidiary is included in the consolidated entities. - Note 2 : Smart Health Corp. was included in the consolidated entities in July 2020.
+Please refer to Note 6(6) for the details. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: As of December 31, 2020 and 2019, the non-controlling interests amounted to \$93,979 and \$37,955, respectively.
+Subsidiaries that have non-controlling interests are not material to the Group.

+(4) Foreign currency translation